Daniel-KM/Omeka-S-module-BlockPlus/README.md

 Include a specific search form in a specific page.
 The default query may be adapted to the page via the theme.

+### Search and results

+Create a full search page with a simple or complex form and the results on the same page.
+All options should be managed via the theme.
+To replace item/browse, item-set/browse and even media/browse, you may need to set the page as default action for the search in default template `common/search-form`.

 ### Separator

 Allow to set a div with a specific class between two blocks.
 May be useful to